 Fixies / Jaro Matej

-When considering cyclo-types in Košice, this one definitely stands out from the crowd shawled inside its mystery nature.
+When considering cyclists’ types in Košice, this one definitely stands out from the crowd.
 Fixie bike comes in a different manner than you’re normally used to, teaches to anticipate possible outcomes and prevents from hitting brakes.
 Stop pedalling and fixie will kick you up.
-Imagine it at high speed or when the traffic lights turn red.
 This makes such urban style cycling so adrenaline-driven.
 Jaro Matej’s contact was given to us through recommendation as ‘the oldest fix biker of Košice’.

 He, the unofficial Dutch Bikes group and us – late evening/night cycling along the abandoned Štúrova street, rusty crane, red flashlights and thin rubber tires adding to the authentic fix experience.
 While the girls and boys are racing with each other the photographer captures them from all angles the post-officer kind of bike allows him to.
 “Fixie is not a bike with advantages, rather the opposite.
 You have to do everything with your feet, speed up, slow down, skid.
 Frontal brake is only a matter of safety,” Jaro points out.
 “All depends on the fixed gear one applies, sets.
 Typical routes for fix cycling in Košice are at Podhradová, Moyzesova street, along Mlynský náhon, to Barca, Terasa.
 The ideal way is to bike on a Friday evening with not many cars around.”

 Join any bike community you want.
 Book your room with us.
 The Invisible Hotel guests get introduced to anyone representing the city, cyclists included.
 You’ll also get a discount when renting a bike in Košice so let it all get to you.
 We’re all wheels.
 Special credits for the article production go to Bicycle Garage and Tomáš Holub.